prashant-kikani/prashant-kikani.github.io/_posts/2020-12-5-how-to-solve-a-problem.markdown

 - Go [BFS](https://en.wikipedia.org/wiki/Breadth-first_search); not [DFS](https://en.wikipedia.org/wiki/Depth-first_search).
 Cover all the aspects shallowly once, instead of going deeper in a few.
   - If we imagine a problem and the things correlated to it as a tree, most of the time, it'll have multiple diverse branches than the depth of each branch.
   - When we shallowly explore all the branches first, instead of exploring one branch in-depth without thinking about others, we get an overall idea about the problem and we get ways which may solve this problem.
 - This problem has given you a chance to prove yourself & to explore this world.
-Every big problem makes you go outside of your comfort zone, which is for sure a good thing for growth.
+Every big problem makes you go outside of your <a href="https://prashantkikani.com/blog/adaptability" target="_blank">comfort zone</a>, which is for sure a good thing for growth.
   - Problems give us a chance to learn new things and make us stronger than before.
 - If you have a fear to solve a problem, think this way:
   - What's the worst thing that can happen to you if you fail badly at this?
 Now, most of the time, that worst will not be that bad like, losing your life or losing everything you have.